 - Two separate week-long JHU Berman Institute Bioethics Intensive courses

-- Organized schedule of activities with either a scholarly or IRB practice focus
+- Organized schedule of activities

 - One month furnished apartment